 As from June 2017, Level will offer low-cost flights from Barcelona to Buenos Aires in Argentina, Punta Cana in the Dominican Republic as well as to Oakland and Los Angeles in the United States.
 These first flights will be made by aircrafts and crews of Iberia.
 Level will serve additional long-haul routes, including from cities in Germany, later on.

 As at Norwegian, passengers of Level have to pay supplements if they want to have checked baggage, receive a meal aboard or have access to the internet.
-Interesting feature: they benefit from Avios, the loyalty scheme for the group, while the low cost airlines usually have no program for frequent travelers.
+Interesting feature: they benefit from Avios, the loyalty scheme of the group, while the low cost airlines usually have no program for frequent travelers.

-Vueling, which belongs also to IAG, is based in Barcelona so that passengers can benefit from possible connections between the flights of Level and Vueling in Barcelona (provided that baggage is again checked in).
+Vueling, which belongs also to IAG, is based in Barcelona so that passengers can benefit from possible connections between the flights of Level and Vueling in Barcelona.

-Air France is moving in the same direction since they plan to create a new subsidiary for long-haul flights at low-cost, in addition to Hop and Transavia, the subsidiaries in charge of low-cost short/medium-haul flights.
-For this purpose, Air France has obtained the agreement of its staff since the new subsidiary is expected to rely on a decrease of wages.
+Air France is following the same strategy by creating a new subsidiary for cheap long-haul flights, in addition to Hop and Transavia, the subsidiaries in charge of low-cost short/medium-haul flights.
+For this purpose, Air France has to obtain the agreement of its pilots and staff since the new subsidiary is expected to rely on a reduction of wages.

-Air France hopes to be able to start long-haul flights at low prices in the fall of 2017.
-Air France wants to offer low-cost long-haul flights without affecting excessively the other flights.
-In this respect, the choice of the routes and the price spread between both kinds of flights are critical factors.
-The new subsidiary would be called Boost.
+With Boost, Air France wants to offer long-haul flights at low prices without affecting excessively the business of its other flights.
+In this respect, the choice of the serviced routes and the price spread between both kinds of flights are critical factors.

 4. Charter and similar airlines.